Guest article by Dana Minney

 Hamilton Pool Preserve is an historic swimming hole.
 Located upstream from its confluence with the Pedernales River, Hamilton Creek spills over limestone outcroppings to create a 50-foot waterfall, plunging into the head of a steep box canyon.

 You must have reservations and check for conditions.
 Water is sometimes not safe for swimming, due to high levels of bacteria.
-There is a $16 reservation fee you must pay online, and then an additional $15 per car paid at the entrance, cash or check only (discounts given to seniors).
+There is a $11 reservation fee you must pay online (as of this writing) and an additional $15 per car paid at the entrance, cash only (discounts given to seniors).